Hannah's Desk

 Los Angeles is a sprawling, improbable city, and Occidental sits in a quiet pocket of it that feels nothing like the LA of popular imagination.
 My experience of the city was filtered almost entirely through college life - which meant it was intense, compressed, and populated by people I saw every day.

 The memories that have stayed are mostly small and specific.
 Late-night wildflower picking on a whim.
 Reading poetry in someone’s room.
 Avocado toast at Verve with my best friend, talking through whatever needed talking through.
-Shuttling friends around in my car on their various side quests — errands and adventures that weren’t mine but that I showed up for because that’s what you do.
+Spontaneous nighttime trips out to the beach because it was easy to get out to Santa Monica at 10 pm when Los Angeles traffic had died down.
+Shuttling friends around in my Toyota Sienna on their various side quests - errands and adventures that weren’t mine but that I showed up for because that’s what you do.
 Dorm rooms that functioned as living rooms, offices, and confessionals simultaneously.

-I held leadership roles I don’t discuss in detail — including a sorority presidency that involved navigating a genuinely difficult institutional situation — and I took on responsibilities that taught me things about organisational politics, accountability, and making hard calls that don’t appear on a transcript.
+I held leadership roles I don’t discuss in detail - including a sorority presidency that involved navigating an extremely difficult institutional situation - and I took on responsibilities that taught me things about organisational politics, accountability, and making hard calls that don’t appear on a transcript.

-The friends I made at Occidental are now scattered from Morocco to Nottingham.
-That dispersal is its own kind of proof that the department and the college attracted a particular kind of person — internationally oriented, restless, serious about the world — and that the bonds formed in that environment survive distance.
+The friends I made at Occidental are now scattered from Los Angeles to Nottingham and beyond.
+That dispersal is its own kind of proof that the department and the college attracted a particular kind of person - internationally oriented, restless, serious about the world - and that the bonds formed in that environment survive distance.
 I still talk to most of them regularly.

 What Los Angeles Is